Bruce Mendenhall: Victims

 Until August 2009, Mendenhall was considered in the murder of Jennifer Smith, a prostitute found nude at a truck stop in Bucksnort, Tennessee, in April 2005.
 DNA evidence in 2009 proved that she was the second victim of killer John Wayne Boyer.

 Trial

 In 2018, Mendenhall was found guilty of first-degree murder in Tennessee.
 He received a life sentence for the murder of Samantha Winters and is connected to other murders in multiple states.
 He was also convicted of murdering Sara Hulbert.

 In 2021, it was reported that Mendenhall was transferred to Indiana to stand trial for the 2007 murder of Carma Purpura.
-He denies being a serial killer and claims to only be guilty of trusting a cop.
+He has denied being a serial killer and claims to only be guilty of trusting a cop.
 In January 2025, Mendenhall was convicted of the murder of Purpura.
-In March of that same year, Mendenhall received a 65 year sentence for her murder.
+In March of that same year, Mendenhall received a 65-year sentence for her murder.
 The sentence will run consecutive with the two life sentences he is serving in Tennessee.
+Due to Mendenhall's advanced age and the long appeals process, prosecutors never sought the death penalty and he serves his time as the Riverbend Maximum Security Institution outside Nashville.

+Despite Jefferson County prosecutors having had enough evidence to go to trial over the murder of Lucille Carter, her family declined to move forward with the charges in 2025, citing Mendenhall's preexisting life sentences.